2010 Guangzhou International Women's Open

-The 2010 Guangzhou International Women's Open (also known as the Landsky Lighting Guangzhou International Women's Open for sponsorship reasons) was a tennis tournament on outdoor hard courts.
-It was the 7th edition of the Guangzhou International Women's Open, and part of the WTA International tournaments of the 2010 WTA Tour.
-It took place in Guangzhou, People's Republic of China, from September 13 through September 19, 2010.
+The 2010 Guangzhou International Women's Open (also known as the Landsky Lighting Guangzhou International Women's Open for sponsorship reasons) was a women's tennis tournament on outdoor hard courts.
+It was the seventh edition of the Guangzhou International Women's Open, and part of the WTA International tournaments of the 2010 WTA Tour.
+It took place in Guangzhou, China, from September 13 through September 19, 2010.